PolarisMegrez/qphase/docs/user_guide/configuration.md

 # Configuration Guide

-QPhase employs a hierarchical, YAML-based configuration system designed to ensure **reproducibility** and **flexibility**.
-Instead of hardcoding parameters in Python scripts, you define them in declarative configuration files.
+QPhase utilizes a hierarchical, YAML-based configuration system designed to ensure reproducibility, flexibility, and ease of use.
+By defining simulation parameters in declarative configuration files, users can manage complex experimental setups without modifying the underlying codebase.

 ## Configuration Hierarchy

-QPhase merges configurations from multiple sources to determine the final settings for a job.
-The priority order (highest to lowest) is:
+To determine the final settings for a simulation job, QPhase merges configurations from multiple sources.
+The priority order, from highest to lowest, is as follows:

-1.  **Job Configuration** (`configs/jobs/*.yaml`): Settings specific to a single run.
+1.  **Job Configuration** (`configs/jobs/*.yaml`): Settings specific to a single simulation run.
+These settings override all others.
-2.  **Global Configuration** (`configs/global.yaml`): Project-wide defaults (e.g., default backend, logging level).
+2.  **Global Configuration** (`configs/global.yaml`): Project-wide defaults (e.g., default backend, logging preferences).
-3.  **System Defaults**: Built-in defaults provided by the QPhase package.
+3.  **System Defaults**: Built-in defaults provided by the QPhase package and its plugins.

-**Best Practice**: Use `global.yaml` for settings that rarely change (like your preferred backend or precision) and Job Configs for experiment-specific parameters.
+**Recommendation**: Utilize `global.yaml` for settings that remain consistent across most experiments (such as the preferred computational backend or precision level) and reserve Job Configurations for experiment-specific parameters.

 ## Anatomy of a Job Configuration

-A job configuration file defines *what* to run and *how* to run it.
+A job configuration file defines the specific parameters for a simulation.
+It specifies the engine to be used, the plugins to be loaded, and the parameters for the physical model.

+Below is an example of a complete job configuration:

 ```yaml
 # configs/jobs/example_job.yaml